francescocarpanese/code_acme/README.md

 The docker image includes all the package dependencies for training including `tensorflow`, `acme`,`dm_control`.
 Running `make bash` will mount `code_acme` folder as a [docker volume](https://docs.docker.com/storage/bind-mounts/).
-This allows you to develop your code within  or outside the docker container in your favourite environment.
+This allows to develop your code within  or outside the docker container in your favourite environment.

-From the docker container bash, install `code_acme` package to make sure you are using the latest version of the package, including eventually your local modifications.
+From the docker container bash, install `code_acme` package to make sure you are using the latest version of the package including eventually your local modifications.
 ```
 pip install .
 ```